typilus/typilus-action/README.md

 ***What are Python type annotations?***
 Introduced in Python 3.5, [type hints](https://www.python.org/dev/peps/pep-0484/)
-(more traditionally, type annotations) allow users to annotate their code with the expected types.
+(more traditionally called type annotations) allow users to annotate their code with the expected types.
 These annotations are optionally checked by external tools, such as [mypy](http://www.mypy-lang.org/) and [pyright](https://github.com/Microsoft/pyright), to prevent type errors; they also facilitate code comprehension and navigation.